billthefighter/pydantic2django/docs/how_it_works/timescale.md

 - +1 if any element indicates unbounded/high‑cardinality growth (`is_list=True` or `maxOccurs="unbounded"`).
 - −2 for definition/metadata‑like names: `*Definition*`, `*Definitions*`, `Constraints`, `Properties`, `Parameters`, `Header`, `Counts`, `Configuration`, `Description`, `Location`, `Limits`, `Reference`, `Relationships`.

-Container demotion and leaf promotion:
+Container demotion, leaf promotion, and no‑time demotion:

 - After the initial score pass, any type that lacks a direct time/date field but has descendant complex types that do contain such fields is treated as a container and demoted to a dimension.
 - Those descendant types with direct time/date fields are promoted to hypertables.
 - If the container itself has a direct time/date field, it remains a hypertable.
+- New: any type that lacks a direct time/date field is demoted to a dimension even if its name/list scoring would have met the threshold (safety demotion to avoid hypertables without timestamps).
+Explicit overrides can opt the type back into hypertable.

 These rules tend to classify top‑level “Streams”/“Devices” containers as dimensions while promoting their leaf observation/time‑bearing children to hypertables.

 ### Generator flow

 1. Discovery loads complex types and determines processing order.
-2. We classify each type via the heuristics above.
+2. We classify each type via the heuristics above (including the safety demotion for no‑time types).
 3. During model assembly, if generated fields collide with base fields, we still assemble a bare model class so the finalize phase can inject inverted FKs and add indexes.
 4. Relationship finalization ensures:
    - no hypertable→hypertable FKs (soft refs instead),